BruceEckel/python-experiments/fully_loaded/README.md

 executor.map(cpu_intensive, range(tasks), [multiplier] * tasks)
 ```
 This starts `tasks` new processes.
-Each new process contains a function call to `cpu_intensive` for its corresponding set of arguments from `range(tasks)` and `[multiplier] * tasks`
+Each new process contains a function call to `cpu_intensive()` for its corresponding set of arguments from `range(tasks)` and `[multiplier] * tasks`
 (`map` effectively `zip`s the two sequences to produce a sequence of argument lists).

 When you run the program, first open up your task manager and configure it to show the individual cores (in Windows, right-click in the CPU graph).
 You will see that the usage of every core is maximized while the calculations are performed.

-The program is written so you can play with different values, such as the number of tasks, and see the results.
+The program is written so you can play with different parameters, such as the number of tasks.

 ## Rust Extension